SAI-DILIP-CHINTHADA/YelpCamp/README.md

 ## Features

-*Users can create, edit, and remove campgrounds
-*Users can review campgrounds once, and edit or remove their review *User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
+1.Users can create, edit, and remove campgrounds 2.Users can review campgrounds once, and edit or remove their review 3.User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
-*Search campground by name or location
+4.Search campground by name or location
-*Sort campgrounds by highest rating, most reviewed, lowest price, or highest price
+5.Sort campgrounds by highest rating, most reviewed, lowest price, or highest price

 ## Run it locally